maueroats/teaching/content/ap-cs/jm/interlude-feb/_index.md

 * Join the [ProCom 3](https://www.hackerrank.com/pro-com-3) contest.

 {{% notice note %}}
-Direct links to HackerRank pagesd do not work.
+Direct links to HackerRank pages do not work.
 You need to log in, then join the contest and find the linked problem.
 {{% /notice %}}